engie-group/shaystack/README.md

 that represents the input that the function receives from the event source.
 Test events are included in the `events` folder in this project.

 The SAM CLI can emulate the AWS Lambda API.
-Use the `make start-lambda` to run the Lamnda server locally on port 3001.
+Use the `make start-lambda` to run the Lambda server locally on port 3001.
 ```bash
 make start-lambda
 ```
 You can start Lambda server in background with `make async-start-lambda` and close it with `make async-stop-lambda`.

 Run functions locally and invoke them with the `make invoke-<name>` command.
-The lambda server was started in background.
+The lambda server is started in background.
 ```bash
 # Same as `sam local invoke --env-vars envs.json About -e events/About_event.json`
 make invoke-About
 ```

-After deployed the lambda functions, run functions remotely and invoke them with the `make aws-invoke-<name>` command.
+After deployed the lambda functions invoke the remote lambda with the `make aws-invoke-<name>` command.
 ```bash
 make aws-invoke-About
 ```